How commission works | Save on commission | Indiana housing market | Best low commission companies | Methodology

-📊 The data: We surveyed local agents and found that the average real estate commission in Indiana is 5.90%, which is higher than the national average of 5.49%.
+We surveyed local agents and found that the average real estate commission in Indiana is 5.66%, which is higher than the national average of 5.37%.

-Selling with a discount real estate company like Clever could help you save thousands on commission.
-Clever negotiates 1% listing fees with full-service Indiana realtors from top brokers.
+Clever Real Estate could help you save thousands on commission by pre-negotiating 1.5% listing fees with full-service Indiana realtors from top brokerages.

 There are usually two real estate agents involved in a home sale: